S-Ando-Biophysics/4MRNA/README.md

 - **2025-08-22**  Major Update:
   - The stability of the Python code has been enhanced.
   - The processing speed of the Python code has been improved.
-  - Two execution styles have been introduced: Standard style and Customizable style.
+  - Three execution styles have been introduced: Standard style, Install style, and Customizable style.
     - The previous version corresponds to Customizable style.
-    - Standard style provides a simpler way to run 4MRNA.
+    - Standard style and Install style provide simpler ways to run 4MRNA.
   - The website user interface has been updated to improve usability.